apache/flink/docs/dev/table/common.md

 // register the view named 'exampleView' in the catalog named 'custom_catalog'
 // in the database named 'other_database'
 tableEnv.createTemporaryView("other_database.exampleView", table)

-// register the view named 'View' in the catalog named 'custom_catalog' in the
-// database named 'custom_database'.
-'View' is a reserved keyword and must be escaped.
-tableEnv.createTemporaryView("`View`", table)

 // register the view named 'example.View' in the catalog named 'custom_catalog'
 // in the database named 'custom_database'